 This schedule has four columns for information on securities, two columns for held-to-maturity securities and two columns for available-for-sale securities.
-Report the amortized cost and the current fair (market) value of held-to-maturity securities in columns A and B, respectively.
-Report the amortized cost and the current fair (market) value of available-for-sale debt securities in columns C and D, respectively.
+Report the amortized cost and fair value of held-to-maturity securities in columns A and B, respectively.
+Report the amortized cost and fair value of available-for-sale debt securities in columns C and D, respectively.
 Information on equity securities with readily determinable fair values is reported in the columns for available-for-sale securities only (columns C and D).
-For these equity securities, historical cost (not amortized cost) is reported in column C and fair (market) value is reported in column D. See the Glossary entry for "market value of securities" for a discussion of acceptable valuation methods.
+For these equity securities, historical cost (not amortized cost) is reported in column C and fair value is reported in column D.

-Exclude from this schedule all securities held for trading.
-Securities held for trading are to be reported in Schedule RC, item 5, "Trading assets," and, for certain banks that file the FFIEC 031 and 041 report forms, in Schedule RC-D -- Trading Assets and Liabilities.
+Exclude from this schedule all securities held for trading and securities the bank has elected to report at fair value under a fair value option even if bank management did not acquire the securities principally for the purpose of selling them in the near term.
+Securities held for trading and securities reported under a fair value option are to be reported in Schedule RC, item 5, "Trading assets," and, for certain banks, in Schedule RC-D - Trading Assets and Liabilities.
+Trading assets and securities reported under a fair value option are also reported in Schedule RC-Q - Financial Assets and Liabilities Measured at Fair Value.